-DCFC is planned for commercial and public applications and is intended to perform in a manner similar to a commercial gasoline service station, in that recharge is rapid.
-Typically, DCFC would provide a 50% recharge in 10 to 15 minutes.
-DCFC typically uses an off-board charger to provide the AC to DC conversion.
+The DCFC is designed for commercial and public applications, and is intended to perform in a manner similar to a commercial gasoline service station in that recharge is rapid.
+Typically, the DCFC would provide a 50% recharge in 10 to 15 minutes.
+The DCFC uses an off-board charger to provide the AC to DC conversion.
 The vehicle's on-board battery management system controls the off-board charger to deliver DC directly to the battery.